ical4j/ical4j-streams/README.md

-# iCal4j Actions
+# iCal4j Streams

-Workflow automation for iCalendar
+Reactive programming for iCalendar (and vCard)

 ## Introduction

+Streams provides a means to respond to changes in model state, useful when implementing automated workflows and other event-driven behaviours.
+The general idea is that in a bounded context, delivery of a model object (new or updated) can trigger fixed or configurable responses.

-Calendaring and scheduling systems often include predefined and customisable workflow behaviours based on triggers and object state.
-When you create a new meeting it must be forwarded to all participants in order for them to communicate their availability (i.e. accept or decline).
-Similarly, when the system receives a response from a participant it must update the corresponding event with their participation status.
+For example, when you create a new meeting it must be forwarded to all participants in order for them to communicate their availability (i.e. accept or decline).
+Similarly, when the system receives a response from a participant (as a modified object) it must update the corresponding event with their participation status.

-These are examples of predefined workflow automation within a calendaring system, however it is also conceivable to support customisable workflows to support bespoke solutions. iCal4j Actions allows you to define intent-based actions in response to triggers, and the corresponding automation to fulfil those intents.
+These are examples of predefined workflow automation within a calendaring system, however it is also conceivable to support customisable workflows to support bespoke solutions. iCal4j Streams allows you to define intent-based actions in response to triggers, and the corresponding automation to fulfill those intents.

 ## Workflow Rules